Industrial and Organizational Psychology

 About Industrial / Organizational Psychology

 The master's program is offered ONLINE only.
-This program is oriented toward the study of individuals in organizations and businesses with a focus on improving the well-being and productivity of the people that work there.
+This program is geared toward the study of people in organizations and businesses with a focus on improving their well-being and productivity.
 You'll learn to use research and measurement skills to solve practical workplace issues and to apply the principles of psychology to human resource and leadership challenges.
 The M.A. program requires 30 hours of coursework.

 The doctoral program prepares students for careers in research, business, or university settings.
 This program requires 96 hours of course work, a comprehensive exam, a master’s thesis, and a doctoral dissertation and typically requires four or five years of intensive academic work.
 We require submission of recent GRE General Test scores as part of our admissions process for the PhD program.